Kyrobi/Cynagen/Files/Rules.md

 ## 4. Keep the server peaceful and enjoyable.
 * Keep controversial topics such as political or religious related issues out of the server.

-* If you are doing something the players on the server wish for you to stop, then you need to stop.
-If you feel what you're doing is reasonable, you may explain the situation to the players.
-If you're unsure, contact a staff about it.

-* Spamming is not allowed.
-Spamming includes filling the chat with multiple messages or excessive CAPS.

 * Inappropriate skins are not allowed on the server.
 You will be reqested to change your skin.
 Failure to change your skin will result in a ban.

 * Inappropriate usernames are not allowed on the server.
 You will be requested to make a name change.
 Failure to change your name will result in a ban.

-* You may not use nicknames or usernames to harass, bully, spam, or harm other users.

 * Purposely causing lag to the server is not allowed.
 This includes anything that will jeopardize the server's integrity.